simonw/tools/README.md

 # tools

-- [PDF OCR](https://tools.simonwillison.net/pdf-ocr) that runs in your browser
+- [OCR](https://tools.simonwillison.net/ocr) for PDF files and images that runs entirely in your browser